LuXDAmore/angular-file-trigger-change/README.md

 # angular-file-trigger-change
-Angular Directive: trigger a change for input[type="file].
+Angular Directive: trigger a change for input[type=file].